ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Easy for any engineer to understand and work on

 One of the best ways to evaluate your testing approach is also the most obvious: ask how your team feels about the tests with a simple sentiment analysis.
-The results tend to be very binary either tests are a source of security that teams rely on, and naturally augment them because they obviously are a net value-add; or teams passively, or even actively, hate their tests because they re a drain on productivity with not enough obvious value.
+The results tend to be very binary either tests are a source of security that teams rely on, and naturally augment them because they obviously are a net value-add; or teams passively, or even actively, hate their tests because they're a drain on productivity with not enough obvious value.

 **WHAT TO TEST![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.114.png)**